rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

 Yes, it does!

-Although this function only accepts lists of integers, the algorithm makes sense for any type that has some ordering.
+Although this function only accepts lists of integers, the algorithm is the same for any type that has a notion of a maximum.
 The only thing that’s `Int`-specific is the use of the ``<`` operator.